MarioStanke/git-workflows/README.md

 *~
 # ignore object files
 *.o
 ```
+Commit these changes with `git add .gitignore` and otherwise as in described in 2).

-## 5) Create a branch
+## 4) Create a branch
 Suppose we wanted to add different language for the greeting in another branch.
 Do
 ```
 git branch languages
 ```
-creates a new branch `languages`, which is as of now identical to `master`.
-The list ob branches can be obtained with `git branch`:
+creates a new branch `languages`, wich is identical to `master` for now.
+The list of (local) branches can be obtained with `git branch`:
 ```
   languages
 * master
 ```
 The * marks the current branch.
+Obtain all branches, including remote ones with `git branch -a`.
 One can change between branches with `checkout`.
 E.g.
 ```
 git checkout languages
 ```